OfficeDev/office-js-docs-pr/docs/develop/persisting-add-in-state-and-settings.md

 ## Settings data is managed in memory at runtime

-> [!NOTE]
-> The following two sections discuss settings in the context of the Office Common JavaScript API.
+The following two sections discuss settings in the context of the Office Common JavaScript API.
 The application-specific JavaScript APIs for Excel and for Word also provide access to the custom settings.
 The application-specific APIs and programming patterns are somewhat different from the Common version.
 For more information, see [Excel.SettingCollection](/javascript/api/excel/excel.settingcollection) and [Word.SettingCollection](/javascript/api/word/word.settingcollection).

 Internally, the data in the property bag accessed with the `Settings`, `CustomProperties`, or `RoamingSettings` objects is stored as a serialized JavaScript Object Notation (JSON) object that contains name/value pairs.
 The name (key) for each value must be a `string`, and the stored value can be a JavaScript `string`, `number`, `date`, or `object`, but not a **function**.